 Also, it must pass the test of inventiveness.
 An inventive architectural design must not be obvious to an average construction industry professional.

 You cannot patent features whose purpose is aesthetics only.
 Instead, these elements are protected through industrial design registration.
 Registration of Industrial designs are different from patents in that they run for ten years from the registration date or 15 years from the date the design owner applies for registration.

 It can take years to come up with an invention.
 It would be a huge disservice to the inventor to have another person take the invention and profit from it without the inventor's consent.

 Thankfully an inventor in Canada has over 20 years from the date they apply for a patent before any other person cannot create, sell or produce a similar product.
 The 20 years allow the inventor to have a head start on their invention, which can help guarantee that they reap the benefits of their invention before others can join in.

-In the 20 years a patent is in effect, the Canadian government encourages the inventors to share information about their inventions to encourage further development.
+In the 20 years, a patent is in effect, the Canadian government encourages inventors to share information about their inventions to promote further development.